exanauts/VecchiaMLE.jl/README.md

 k::Integer                           # Number of conditioning points per point for the Vecchia Approximation. samples::Matrix{Float64}             # Matrix of samples (each row is a sample).
 Number_of_Samples::Integer           # Number of samples to generate (if samples_given=false).
 mode::Integer                        # Operation mode.
-Expects an int [1: CPU, 2: GPU].
+Expects an int [1: cpu, 2: gpu].
 MadNLP_Print_level::Integer          # Print level of MadNLP.
 Expects an int with the corresponding flag [1: TRACE, 2: DEBUG, 3: INFO, 4: WARN, 5: ERROR].
 ```

 ## Usage
 Once `VecchiaMLEInput` has been filled appropriately, pass it to VecchiaMLE_Run() for the analysis to start.
-Note that some arguments have default values, such as mode (CPU), and MadNLP_Print_level (5).
+Note that some arguments have default values, such as mode (cpu), and MadNLP_Print_level (5).
 After the analysis has been completed, the function outputs diagnostics - that would be difficult other wise to acquire - and the resulting Lm factor in sparse, LowerTriangular format.

 > If the user desires to input their own location grid, then it must be passed as a keyword argument to VecchiaMLE_Run().
 That is, `VecchiaMLE_Run(iVecchiaMLE::VecchiaMLEInput; ptGrid::AbstractVector)`.